ubergesundheit/cv/_notes/proxmox-after-installation.md

   Then restart logind with `systemctl restart systemd-logind.service`
 - Point a domain to the IP of the host
 - Install an ACME DNS plugin of for Let's encrypt certificate

+Some of these items can be done using an ansible playbook I am preparing [here](https://codeberg.org/gerald/proxmox-config) (private at this point).